Arslan Tash

-Arslan Tash (Arslan Taş "Lion Stone"), ancient Hadātu, is an archaeological site in Aleppo Governorate in northern Syria, around 30 km east of Carchemish and the Euphrates and nearby the town of Kobanî.
+Arslan Tash (Arslan Taş "Lion Stone"), ancient Hadātu, is an archaeological site in Aleppo Governorate in northern Syria, around 30 km east of Carchemish and the Euphrates and near the town of Kobanî.

 History

 The city was the center of an Aramean Iron Age kingdom, which was conquered by Assyria in the 9th century BC.
 The site includes a Late Assyrian palace, an early shrine to Ishtar and a Hellenistic temple, surrounded by city walls and gates adorned with lions carved from stone.